Ordering Information

 Maximum Decrease Sales % Indicates the decrease sales factors for the order quantity.

-Central Location Order If the order is for a branch classified as the central branch.
+Central Location Order If the order is for a location classified as the central location.

 For Special (TS) Orders Only